 The effect of hypertext on the aesthetics of the text can be traced to its importance in making the text a hybrid text, or a text combining multiple arts.
 All of the arts are interwoven within the text: drawing, film direction, photography, and calligraphy.
 This is what urged us to rethink multiple other terms such as ‘intertextuality’, ‘adaptation,’ ‘embedding,’ and others related to rhetoric that now require new definitions.

 The employment of hypertext technology also led to the prominence of other forms of interaction with the text.
-Links that defined the way we view the text are employed in the poem to navigate from one interface to the other — this is known as ‘point of view’ .
+Links that defined the way we view the text are employed in the poem to navigate from one interface to the other — this is known as ‘point of view’ (Rossario, 2011).
 Therefore, contrary to the case with paper text, it was not possible to view the entire poem at once, and thus we had to move from one link to the other in order to open the different interfaces and read their content.
 As we did this, we assumed the role of the exploratory reader who probes the nuances of ‘exploratory text’ (as Michael Joyce called it) in order to uncover its contents and significance (Rossario, 2011).

 In addition to what was mentioned above, the links worked to both guide the reading process and to split it up.
 We had to move between the interfaces, guided by the links that either allowed us to move forward or backward.
 This technology did not lead to a linear reading of the poem, but to a multi-faceted reading with many internal intricacies, and we did not know where we would end up.
 The links enabled us to penetrate the body of the poem, or to traverse its outer surface, in an exploratory trip that took on a third dimension.

 In the context of our reading, the hypertext technology is interactive critical reading, which can be said to have led to our physical interaction with the text through the click of the mouse (and to our mental interaction through our analysis of the links and their contents).
-This type of interaction is considered the simplest type of digital interaction (‘degree zero of interactivity’)) or what is also known as ‘weak interactivity.’
+This type of interaction is considered the simplest type of digital interaction (‘degree zero of interactivity’; Rossario, 2011, p.
+90) or what is also known as ‘weak interactivity.’
 All we could do was follow the trajectory by opening the links without the freedom of choosing the order in which we opened them (contrary to some Western digital works where hypertext technology is employed in a manner that stimulates the greatest possible interaction between the reader/critic and the text).

 Communication with the Author and the Reader